Apologies to General MacArthur: “Old mob shows never die—and they never fade away, either.”

 April 6th, 2001—A group of lawyers in Chicago formed AIDA (American Italian Defense Association) and filed a lawsuit against the show; they said that it violated the “Individual Dignity Law” of the state’s constitution.
 The lawsuit, like Alfano’s satiric thrust, made national, even international, headlines, though a judge ultimately dismissed the case in late September of that year.

-April 16th, 2001—In the Los Angeles Times, columnist Martha M. Lauzen wrote a piece called “Let’s Not Forget The Brutalized Women in The Sopranos,” reminding people what today’s critics seem to forget: the show’s queasy, not-quite-dissipated misogyny.
+April 16th, 2001—In the Los Angeles Times, columnist Martha M. Lauzen wrote a piece called “Let’s Not Forget The Brutalized Women in The Sopranos,” reminding people what today’s critics seem to forget about the show’s queasy, not-quite-dissipated misogyny.
 To quote Lauzen:

 “As long-suffering housewives, strippers, and prostitutes, the women of the ‘Sopranos’ take a beating—literally.
 The show’s psychological and physical violence against women reached its peak in the April 1st episode when viewers were treated to the prolonged and fatal beating of a pregnant stripper.
 This episode followed closely on the heels of another in which Tony’s psychiatrist (Dr. Melfi) was brutally raped.”